ismomehdi/FIFO-App-for-Crypto/README.md

 ### What's FIFO?

-FIFO – First In, First Out – is an asset management principle in which assets bought first are sold first.
+FIFO – *First In, First Out* – is an asset management principle in which assets bought first are sold first.

 ### So What's Tricky About It?

-Well, imagine calculating costs of assets on hundreds or even thousands of trades.
+Well, imagine calculating costs of cryptocurrencies on hundreds or even thousands of trades.
+Trying to keep track of which piece of Bitcoin you bought first is difficult and tedious.

+### Deemed Acquisition Cost

+There's also this thing called the *deemed acquisition cost* which you can use alternatively.
+The deemed acquisition cost of your asset is 20% of the selling price or 40% if you owned the asset for over 10 years.